etcd-io/etcd/etcdctl/README.md

 #### Options

 - lease -- lease ID (in hexadecimal) to attach to the key.
+Refer '### LEASE GRANT \<ttl\>' section about creaing the lease before it can be attached to the key.

 #### Return value